 For over 30 years, I have been helping humans work towards creative & dynamic personal & social change.
 I have worked with diverse groups of people around the world, offering strategies for self-awareness, systemic change, aesthetic social action, and whole person integration.

 I am a licensed Marriage and Family therapist with an expertise in trauma recovery.
-I hold a Masters degree in Counseling Psychology, and a Masters in Interdisciplinary Art.
+I hold a Masters degree in Counseling Psychology, as well as a Masters in Interdisciplinary Art.
+My early studies include dance, women’s studies, religion, and mythology.
 I am a permaculture designer, a deep ecologist with a primary commitment to a regenerative future.
-My sensibility has been tempered by the School of Life, where I have learned and taught much about depression, anxiety, grief, and the possibility of transformation through daily practice.
+Through my own life experiences, I have learned and taught much about depression, anxiety, grief, and the possibility of transformation through daily practice.

 My advanced trainings are in Hakomi Body-Centered psychotherapy, the Halprin Life/Art Process, Authentic Movement, Strozzi Bodywork, and generative somatics.
 I am a Master Reiki practitioner in the Usue lineage.
 I bring my decades-long practices in yoga, mindfulness, and conscious movement to the counseling process as well.
 I am the author of numerous books and articles about somatics, dance, and permaculture, including Making Dances that Matter (with Anna Halprin, 2018); Urban Homesteading (with K. Ruby Blume, 2009, www.urban-homesteading.org), Diaspora: Stories from the Cities (1998), and The Probable Site of the Garden of Eden (1992).